This website is a collection of night sky images I have taken. The collection includes images of stars, clusters, galaxies and nebulas.

 Cameras and Telescopes

 This is a monochrome CCD camera with an 8 position filter wheel.
-The filter wheel has red, green and blue filters for gathering color data.
+The filter wheel has red, green and blue filters used for gathering color data.

 There is also an L filter which is a clear IR/UV cutoff filter for gathering luminence data.
-The remaining filters are Ha, OIII and SI which are narrowband filters used for nebulas and other deep sky objects with specific emission characteristics.
+The remaining filters are Hα, OIII and SII which are narrowband filters used for nebulas and other deep sky objects with specific emission characteristics.

 In the past I have used a few different full color CCD and DSLR cameras so a number of images on the site were made with them.
 Moving forward I expect to stay with monochrome imaging using filters.
 So far that has proven to deliver the best results, even from a light polluted city.

 Mounts and Auto-Guiding